 While choosing a suitable Magento edition, it’s recommended that you should carefully consider all aspects of your business.
 Whichever version you choose, rest assured that you’ll have an edge over your competitors in the market.

 ConnectPOS is a leading POS solution for omnichannel retailers.
-Our system is compatible with both Magento Open Source and Magento Commerce, enabling you to open up new possibilities for your business.
+Our system is compatible with Magento Open Source vs Magento Commerce, enabling you to open up new possibilities for your business.
 Ring us up for more details!